 - Exploring the world – Most of the vast grassy plains felt really empty and barren while some nighttime fields looks muddled or darkened.
 Dip in framerates when exploring dungeons or caverns.
 Added sometimes party members get stuck in walls or on poison floors.

-- Character design – Most characters in games (except Nina) and cutscenes lack expression, have bad plastic wigs, are purposely blurred out, and lack details, similar to mannequins being designed or ball-jointed dolls.
-During the night, the skin color of characters is also muddled and tends to blend into the darkened environment rather than reflect and stand out a bit more.
+- Character design – Most characters in games (except Nina) and cutscenes lack expression, have plastic wigs, are purposely blurred out, and lack details, similar to mannequins being designed or ball-jo and out a bit more.
 It appears biased as some character such as Nina looks great in both cinematic and in-game.

 - Level Designs in lighting – Poor light designs in most indoors, affecting cutscenes.It appears biased as some level designs is nice lit and perfectly made.